ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 in the host, the Happy Eyeballs mechanism MAY choose to avoid sending IPv4 packets via 464XLAT and produce native IPv6 packets instead.

-## Discovering and Utilizing PREF64 {#pref64-detection}
+## Discovering and Utilizing NAT64 Prefix {#pref64-detection}

-In order support special handling of IPv6-only networks with NAT64, the Happy Eyeballs mechanism needs to discover the presence of NAT64 by discovering prefix used by it (PREF64).
+In order support special handling of IPv6-only networks with NAT64, the Happy Eyeballs mechanism needs to discover the presence of NAT64 by discovering prefix used by it.
 This can be done by:

  - PREF64 option in Router Advertisement {{!RFC8781}}
  - Using the algorithm described in {{!RFC7050}} if the network supports DNS64

-The Happy Eyeballs SHOULD support both ways of PREF64 discovery in order to maximize compatibility with different networks.
-The algorithm decribed in
+The Happy Eyeballs SHOULD follow recommendations defined in {{?RFC9872}}.
-{{!RFC7050}} should be used only if there was no PREF64 option in the Router Advertisement.

 ## Handling of IPv4 connections {#ipv4}

-When PREF64 is discovered, dual-stack connectivity can be assumed and the Happy Eyeballs engine should query DNS for AAAA and A records.
+When NAT64 prefix is discovered, dual-stack connectivity can be assumed and the Happy Eyeballs engine should query DNS for AAAA and A records.

 All IPv4 based candidates, independent whether they came from an IPv4 address literal, hint in SVCB record, or were result of a query for A records, should be pre-processed in the following way:

   1. Consult IPv4 routing table.
 If there is a valid route towards requested destination, send native IPv4 data.
-  2. If the destination IPv4 address is unreachable, combine the discovered PREF64 with the destination IPv4 address to create destination IPv6 address to be used instead.
+  2. If there is no route to the destination IPv4 address, combine the discovered NAT64 prefix with the destination IPv4 address to create destination IPv6 address to be used instead.

 During the first step, the Happy Eyeballs MAY choose to ignore the IPv4 default route if such a route leads to the CLAT translator.
-The IPv6 addresses created by combining the PREF64 with IPv4 address are for the purposes of ordering still considered IPv4 addresses.
+The IPv6 addresses created by combining the NAT64 prefix with IPv4 address are for the purposes of ordering still considered IPv4 addresses.

 ## Handling of DNS64 responses {#dns64}

-The Happy Eyeballs algorithm is fully functional on an IPv6-only network with NAT64 without DNS64, providing that the PREF64 can be detected.
+The Happy Eyeballs algorithm is fully functional on an IPv6-only network with NAT64 without DNS64, providing that the NAT64 prefix can be detected.
 If there is DNS64 deployed in the network, the Happy Eyeballs mechanism will receive a positive answer to an AAAA query even for an IPv4-only destination.
 Since such synthesized IPv6 addresses actually represent IPv4 destinations, they should be treated as IPv4 addresses.

-Synthesized AAAA responses can be detected by comparing the IPv6 address with the PREF64.
+Synthesized AAAA responses can be detected by comparing the IPv6 address with the NAT64 prefix.
 If synthesized AAAA response is detected, the host SHOULD:

   1. Abort ongoing A query for the same host name.
   2. Extract IPv4 addresses from the synthesized responses and consider them the